 When disaster strikes, we respond

-Located in the Mackay-based CQ Rescue hangar are two Bell 412 helicopters, one primary and a backup, which are twin-engine aircraft with a single four-bladed main rotor system and a tail rotor to provide directional control.
+Located in the Mackay-based BMA CQ Rescue hangar are two Bell 412 helicopters, one primary and a backup, which are twin-engine aircraft with a single four-bladed main rotor system and a tail rotor to provide directional control.

 As a dedicated rescue aircraft, the interior of the helicopter is designed for the provision of patient care, maximum efficiency and the capability to be prepared for the many and varied types of rescue missions the helicopter responds to.
-The standard onboard configuration for emergency medical services includes a pilot, aircrewmen, rescue crewmen, doctor, paramedic, and necessary medical, rescue, and aviation equipment.
+The standard onboard configuration for emergency medical services includes a pilot, air crewmen, rescue crewmen, doctor, paramedic, and necessary medical, rescue, and aviation equipment.

-RACQ CQ Rescue is part of the Queensland Health Aeromedical Retrieval Network and is tasked by Retrieval Services Queensland which is based in Brisbane.
+BMA CQ Rescue is part of the Queensland Health Aeromedical Retrieval Network and is tasked by Retrieval Services Queensland which is based in Brisbane.
 The rescue helicopter can only be tasked through the 000 network, at the direction of Queensland Police, or by the Australian Maritime Safety Authority (AMSA).

 • IFTs: Inter-facility transfers (hospital to hospital)